-The L2 Translation Test (L2TT) was developed based on the translation task (Laufer & Goldstein, 2004; Webb, 2005).
+The L2 Translation Test (L2TT) was improvedbased on the translation task (Laufer & Goldstein, 2004; Webb, 2005).
 It was designed as an L2-to-L1 translation to assess the form-meaning link in reception.
-Participants were given the English words in the contextual sentences and were asked to translate the highlighted word into Thai.
-The sentence delivered the context of the word to prevent misunderstanding the target meaning.
-A correct word definition was given one point, and no answer or an incorrect answer gave no point, such as a false form-meaning match definition.
-An example of this test is shown below (Instructions: Please translate the underlined word in bold from English to Thai).
+Its reliability was 0.80.
+The English words highlighted in the sentences were given to be translated into Thai.
+The sentence delivered the context of the word to prevent a mix-up of the target meaning.
+A correct word definition was worth one point, while no response or incorrect response, such as a false form-meaning match definition, was worth none.
+An extract of the L2TT is provided below (Instructions: Please translate the bolded word from English to Thai).

-She behaves appropriately. = ____________________
+His parents now approve of his marriage. = ____________________

-The Association Recognition Test (ART) was adapted based on the validated version of the Word Associates Test (WAT) (Zhong, 2018) and was used to assess association in reception.
+The Association Recognition Test (ART) was adapted based on Zhong’s (2018) Word Associates Test (WAT) and was used to assess association in reception.
+Its reliability was 0.87.
 Participants were asked to select the synonym of the target word.
 Each item contained four words, including one associate synonym and three distracters.
-The instructions asked to recognize the semantic association of the word (synonym).
-All of the words in each set of the vocabulary battery were offered in the same part of speech to prevent any suggestions on the association of the word category.
-One point was given for each correct synonym response, and no point was given for no answer or an incorrect answer.
-An example of this test is shown below (Instructions: Please select a word that has a similar meaning (synonym) to the target word).
+The instructions asked to recognize the synonym of the word.
+All of the words in each set of the distractors were offered in the same part of speech to prevent any suggestions on the association of the word category.
+Each correct synonym response received one point, while an incorrect or no response received no points.
+An excerpt from the ART is given below (Instructions: Please select a word that has a similar meaning to the target word).

-Word: Prevent
+Word: Approve